adityamogadala/CSquareSUR/README.txt

 	python-recsys [https://github.com/python-recsys/python-recsys]

+NOTE:

+Toggle the train and test dataset and re-run the code to get cross-validation results.

 Please CITE:

 Mogadala, A., & Rettinger, A. (2015).
 Multi-modal Correlated Centroid Space for Multi-lingual Cross-Modal Retrieval.
 In Advances in Information Retrieval (pp. 68-79).
 Springer International Publishing.

 DEVELOPED AT:
 -------------